nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 We pass a %step task to jael, by using the `|pass` generator. `|pass [%j %step ~]`

 Q:  What does a "point" look like?
-Just a hex number?
+Is it just a number?

 Q: Why is our code only 64 bits?
 Isn't that low security?
  - - (!!)
 The symmetric key for each peer is not encrypted!
 You can use a scry to look at a particular one.
 Any user that hacks into your console can find this key, and eavesdrop.

 #### Azimuth Data Flow: